 Fresh random urine samples are useful for screening.
 The use of Ehrlich's reagent in the Watson-Schwartz test provides a bedside qualitative assessment of the presence of PBG.
 The performance of the quantitative analysis of PBG in urine is by spectrophotometric or chromatographic analysis.
 In AIP, PBG is usually ten times the upper limit of normal.
 Occasionally PBG levels may be elevated in genetic carriers who are asymptomatic.
 Urine PBG may return to normal a few days to weeks after the initial acute attack; hence it is imperative that samples be collected and sent for analysis as soon as acute porphyria is suspected.
 If there is suspicion of ALAD deficiency, then the measurement of ALA is in order, as this condition will show increased ALA as compared with other acute porphyrias, but it is otherwise unnecessary.

 Once the diagnosis of acute porphyria has been made, the next step is to determine which type of acute porphyria is present.
 High-performance liquid chromatography (HPLC) can identify the different urine porphyrins.
 Additionally, total fecal porphyrin analysis via spectrophotometry, a fractionation with HPLC/paper chromatography, is used to distinguish AIP from HCP.
 Fecal porphyrins are generally within normal limits in AIP.
 In HCP, coproporphyrins are increased in both urine and feces, and this rise is greater than protoporphyrins in feces.
-In VP, protoporphyrin and coproporphyrin show increases in fecal analysis with the major rise in protoporphyrins.
+In VP, protoporphyrin and coproporphyrin show increases in fecal analysis with a major rise in protoporphyrins.
 Plasma fluorescence scanning via a fluorescence spectrophotometer is also used to determine the type of porphyria with VP showing a characteristic emission peak at 624-627 nm.
 The enzymatic analysis may also be performed to determine the enzyme affected.

 All urine, plasma, and fecal samples must be protected from the light on collection and transportation before analysis.